The Childcare Program

 - On-site, live-in Hostel Manager

-- Fully-fitted bathroom with 4 showers and 3 toilets
+- Fully-fitted bathrooms with 4 showers and 3 toilets in each house

 - Individual lockers for each volunteer - padlocks not supplied